estebanabaroa/challenges-proof-of-concept/README.md

-  vote?: boolean // exclude challenge if publication is a vote role?: string[] // exclude challenge if author.role.role = one of the string, singular because it only has to match 1 role address?: string[] // exclude challenge if author.address = one of the string, singular because it only has to match 1 address
+  vote?: boolean // exclude challenge if publication is a vote role?: string[] // exclude challenge if author.role.role = one of the string, singular because it only has to match 1 role address?: string[] // exclude challenge if author.address = one of the string, singular because it only has to match 1 address rateLimit?: number // exclude if publication per hour is lower than ratelimit rateLimitChallengeSuccess?: boolean // only rate limit if the challengeVerification.challengeSuccess === rateLimitChallengeSuccess
 }
 ExcludeSubplebbit { // singular because it only has to match 1 subplebbit
   addresses: string[] // list of subplebbit addresses that can be used to exclude, plural because not a condition field like 'role'